Table of Contents

 Changes

-The following functions are deprecated:
+The following functions are considered obsolete:

 ext_crypto_ed25519_public_keys_version_1